mngo33/OttFoodHelp/README.md

 ## Installation

-Open the [download link](https://drive.google.com/file/d/1q4oNrjemwXvSNe4ag03K9D8-4oj_oodl/view?usp=sharing) on an Android device to install the OttFoodHelp APK.
+Open the [download link](https://drive.google.com/file/d/1q4oNrjemwXvSNe4ag03K9D8-4oj_oodl/view?usp=sharing) on an Android device then use package installer to install the OttFoodHelp APK.

 ## Inspiration